 Extra-Curricular and Enrichment Activities

 The enrichment activities that take place at Melbourn have been wide and varied.
-However, we feel that increasing the number and quality of enrichment is vital for all students and will allow them to flourish both in and out of lessons.
+However, we feel that increasing the number and quality of enrichment is vital for all pupils and will allow them to flourish both in and out of lessons.
 We have an exciting programme, which includes both activities which are integrated into the main curriculum time and a full timetable of after-school activities.
 Details on the integrated curriculum activities are available through departments.
+The enrichment activities available change each term.
+Full details are available from reception or by emailing email@example.com View and sign up for our Autumn enrichment activities for 2022-23 here.

 The current term's sports fixtures and tournaments will be shown and available for download from the panel on the side of this page when finalised.
 You can also download a list of websites for local sports clubs.